kenlacroix/Learning-Python3/README.md

 odd or even.
 - **Two Card Draw:** Highest card wins.
 - **Roulette:** User guesses a number between 0 and 36, if they win, there is bet multiplier of 35.
 Standard roulette has both 0 and 00.
-00 is 37 since you can use 00.
+00 is 37 since you can't use 00.